With WorldCat.org you can:

 - Profiles: The Profiles feature allows users to create a unique portrait of themselves for other WorldCat members to see.
-On the "My Profile" page, users can add a photograph, adjust their privacy settings, provide contact information (name, address, e-mail, occupation), and write a personal description, provide favorite Web sites and write about "What I like."
+On the "My Profile" page, users can add a photograph, adjust their privacy settings, provide contact information (name, address, e-mail, occupation), write a personal description, provide favorite websites and write about "What I like."

-- List creation and maintenance: Users signed into their WorldCat account can save personalized lists of library items right from search results.
-The user checks a box next to the item and saves it either to a new list, one of several default lists, or a previously created list.
+- List Creation and Maintenance: Users who are signed into their WorldCat account can save personalized lists of library items right from search results.
+The user checks a box next to the item and saves it either to a new list, one of several default lists or a previously created list.

-- Lists I am watching: Users can keep a collection of their favorite lists created by other users, and be notified when additional information is added to it.
-Perfect for specialty groups who want to keep members informed of new information.
+- Lists I Am Watching: Users can keep a collection of their favorite lists created by other users and be notified when additional information is added to it.
+This feature is perfect for specialty groups who want to keep members informed of new information.

 - Reviews: Writing reviews allows users to share their opinions of items found on WorldCat.
 They can also read the reviews and recommendations of other WorldCat.org members.